IR35 and the private sector

 • Recent high-profile cases in the tax tribunal demonstrate how subtle differences may change the outcome of the determination: see Christa Ackroyd Media Ltd v HMRC [2018] UKFTT 69 and Albatel Ltd v HMRC [2019] UKFTT 195.

 • Review all working arrangements that you have with people who are not employed by the business.
-Ensure that you are aware of what engagements and contractual arrangements you have in place.
+Ensure that you are aware of what engagements and contractual arrangements you have in place and that hiring managers understand who to contact internally before entering into any consultancy/contractor arrangements.

 • Ensure that any relevant contractual documentation states that the business (i.e. the end user) can deduct taxes etc if required legally, that deducting taxes will not allow or mean the normal fees increase to reflect the change and will also not change the relationship between the end user and the consultant/their personnel.
-Include a sentence saying that the consultant will co-operate in a timely manner with any requirements or requests by end user to comply with the new regime.
+Include a sentence saying that the consultant will co-operate in a timely manner with any requirements or requests by end user to comply with the regime.
+Ensure that you have a copy of the contract containing the deductions clause signed by the contractor on file.

-• Review who you are contracting with now and whether that falls within the new regime?
-If yes, when will you do the status determination and inform the consultant – bear in mind the SD must be done before the first payment.
+• Review who you are contracting with now and whether that falls within the IR35 regime?
+If yes, when will you do the status determination and inform the consultant – bear in mind the SDS must be done before the first payment.

 • Assess your contracting needs in the near future.
 Is it time to review how they work with contractors?
 Should any of these contractors be brought in-house and become employees instead?